 If it doesn't turn on automatically, turn it on with the power button.
 Check to see if your information is still available.
 If so, you'll need to do a factory reset.

 Warning: Aside from documents, a modern wireless printer connected to your network, or smartphone or tablet, might have stored connection information.
 You definitely want to make sure that's gone, which means either deleting it in the menu settings or initiating a factory reset.

 The directions for a factory reset vary by manufacturer, and sometimes printer model, so you'll need to check your manual.
 If you don't have the manual, get it from the manufacturer's website, or an online manual site.

 Usually, the manual will direct you to the appropriate spot in the printer's menu system.
 On an HP, you can look around for the "resets" menu.
 This lets you do a partial reset, a semifull reset, or, on some models, a full reset.
 In this case, you want the semifull reset.
 That will wipe out any personal information and return basic settings to the default.

 Once you've gotten rid of your old printer, you can turn your attention to buying a new one.
-At Komando, we recommend you take a look at an EcoTank from our sponsor Epson.
+At Komando.com, we recommend the EcoTank from our sponsor Epson.
 It's an all-in-one printer that has a major difference: no ink cartridges.

 8 dumb ways you're wasting money on tech

 Do you want more money-saving tips?
-Click here to see other ways you may be wasting money on tech.
+Tap or click here to see other ways you may be wasting money on tech.